gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ### History
-In early 2020, SWHPL had no formal accessioning process and no longer had a curator.
+In early 2020, SWHPL had no formal accessioning and curating process and no longer had a curator.
 At that time, the Digital Archive already had more than 10,000 items and an even greater backlog of materials that are not accessible to the public.
 In an effort to reduce the backlog and better handle new donations, George Soules and Elliot Santavicca developed an initial accessioning process.
 In October 2022, George assumed the role of interim curator.
 He and archivist Sadie Cooley, with support from Library director Erich Reed, worked together to refine and document the accessioning and curating process described here.

 ---